osalvador/tapiGen2/README.md

 ## Contributing

-If you have ideas, get in touch directly.
+If you have any ideas, get in touch directly.

-Please inser at the bottom of your commit message the following line using your name and e-mail address .
+Please insert at the bottom of your commit message the following line, having in it your name and e-mail address .

     Signed-off-by: Your Name <you@example.org>